- They have played an important role in one episode.

 - Adorkable: See his awkward attempts to woo Applejack and blend in on Sweet Apple Acres and be amused.

 - Cool Shades: Given his Hipster status, this should come as no surprise.

-- Dogged Nice Pony: He overplays his interest and knowledge of farm life and apples to woo Applejack, even going so far as to reinvent himself as a farmpony.
+- Dogged Nice Guy: He overplays his interest and knowledge of farm life and apples to woo Applejack, even going so far as to reinvent himself as a farmpony.

 - Hipster: According to Rarity, he knows what's going to be hot before it's tepid, and his cutie mark is some kind of argyle-pattern.